random musings from 改造

 Using AWS KMS RSA keys with Golang!

-Amazon Linux Because I’m a sadist, I decided on using AWS Linux to make things as complicated as possible.…
+Because I’m a sadist, I decided on using AWS Linux to make things as complicated as possible.
+To build stuff later on, you’ll need to yum install cmake3 package, as well as yum groupinstall "Development Tools".

 Read more ⟶